...

 Click the photo for more information about Kyoto’s vegan-friendly restaurants.

-Your visit to Kyoto may not just be about visiting the attractions in the city center.
+Now you know where to find vegan/vegetarian food near Kyoto Station, it is now time to discover other vegan-friendly spots around Kyoto.
 The good news is the prefecture has other vegan-friendly restaurants close to spots in the rural area.
 While the options can be limited, there might be a restaurant close to where you want to visit serving delicious vegan or vegetarian dishes that satisfy your cravings!

 Refer to our Guide to Kyoto’s Vegan-Friendly Restaurants for more information!